Lace up and explore Singapore with these five long-distance trails that takes you around some of Singapore’s best nature parks and attractions!

 BONUS: 150 km Round Island Route (by 2035)

-The Round Island Route (RIR) is a 150km long park connector that loops around Singapore (literally!)
-The route complements existing Park Connector Network and will connect several natural, cultural and historical sites to create an integrated and well-rounded hiking experience.
+The Round Island Route (RIR) is a 150km long park connector that loops around Singapore, literally!
+The route complements the existing Park Connector Network and will connect several natural, cultural and historical sites to create an integrated hiking experience.

-The first 60km of the RIR has been connected between Rower’s Bay and Gardens by the Bay via Sengkang Riverside Park.
+The first 60km of the RIR between Rower’s Bay and Gardens by the Bay have been connected via Sengkang Riverside Park.
 The route will be extended to 120km by 2021 with the completion of another 60km of path between Gardens by the Bay and Rower’s Bay via the Singapore River and Rail Corridor.